AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-17-Oyster-outplant-fall-assessment-at-Westcott-Dec-17.md

 tags: Cgigas Oyster Survival Growth
 ---

-Assessment of oyster survival and growth at Westcott Shellfish.
+Today Grace and I did an assessment of oyster survival and growth at Westcott Shellfish.
 This assessment is our fall time point.
 We will assess again in the spring.

 # Overview

 We outplanted oysters at Westcott this past summer (June) after conducting sub-lethal stress hardening treatments (daily or weekly exposure to elevated temperatures; Efforts B and D).
-We assessed growth and survival in September and again today.

 More information on this project can be found in the [GitHub repo](https://github.com/RobertsLab/project-gigas-conditioning) and my past [notebook posts](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/categoryview/#wsg-usda).